andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

                 </li>
                 <li>
-                    an instance of a class that implements the <code>InputObjectFieldInterface</code> interface (See <a href="input-object-field.md#input-object-field-via-interface">Defining fields of an input object type by implementing an interface</a>).
+                    an instance of a class that implements the <code>InputObjectFieldInterface</code> interface (see <a href="input-object-field.md#input-object-field-via-interface">Defining fields of an InputObjectType by implementing an interface</a>).
                 </li>
             </ul>
         </td>